 You’ll deepen your understanding of Yunnan’s place in modern China and in imperial times, clarifying the roles played by the majority Han Chinese and northern ethnic minorities and their political, military, and cultural contributions to China.
 You’ll see China’s millennia-old urban sophistication, witness the fast pace of modernization, and get a sense of China’s political centralization.
 You’ll have time to discover on your own the Summer Palace, the Temple of Heaven, the Olympic Bird’s Nest, fascinating markets, art districts, and many museums.

-Minority Areas in Yunnan
+Alternative Healthcare in Yunnan

 The program includes numerous day trips and extended excursions.
 These experiences are deepened through frequent discussion and reflection sessions led by students and the academic director.